pyeventsourcing/eventsourcing/docs/topics/domain.rst

     assert issubclass(Aggregate.Created, Aggregate.Event)

-This :class:`~eventsourcing.domain.Aggregate` class has three methods, which can be used by subclasses:
+This :class:`~eventsourcing.domain.BaseAggregate` class provides three methods that can be used by subclasses:

-* the "private" class method :func:`~eventsourcing.domain.Aggregate._create`
+* the "private" class method :func:`~eventsourcing.domain.BaseAggregate._create`
-  will create new aggregate objects;
+  will create new event-sourced aggregate objects by triggering a "created" event;

-* the object method :func:`~eventsourcing.domain.Aggregate.trigger_event`
+* the object method :func:`~eventsourcing.domain.BaseAggregate.trigger_event`
   can be used to trigger subsequent events; and

 * the object method :func:`~eventsourcing.domain.BaseAggregate.collect_events`
-  returns new events that have just been triggered.
+  returns new events that have been triggered.

 These methods are explained below, with a :ref:`simple example <Aggregate simple example>` that shows how it works.